Lithuania in the Eurovision Song Contest 2021: Format

 The 2021 competition involved 21 entries and consisted of four shows.
 20 of the entries participated in the first two shows which were the heats.
-Each heat consisted of 10 entries and the top five advanced to the competition's semi-final.
+Each heat consisted of 10 entries and the top five from each heat advanced to the competition's semi-final.
 In the semi-final, five entries were eliminated and the top five proceeded to the final.
 The entry entered by the Roop, which were to represent Lithuania at the Eurovision Song Contest 2020 before the event's cancellation due to the COVID-19 pandemic in Europe, competed directly in the final during which the winner was selected from the remaining six entries.

 The results of each of the four shows were determined by the 50/50 combination of votes from a jury panel and public televoting.
 The ranking developed by both streams of voting was converted to points from 1-8, 10 and 12 and assigned based on the number of competing songs in the respective show.
-During the first three shows, the jury panel consisted of five members, while the jury panel in the final consisted of seven members.
 The public could vote through telephone and SMS voting.
 Ties in all shows were decided in favour of the entry that received the most points from the jury.